 How so?
 Well, retinol interacts with the skin's receptors, beneficially altering the genes involved with inflammation and cell growth.
-This reduces the formation of microcomedones, or skin pores clogged with sebum, bacteria, and dead skin cells.
+This reduces the formation of microcomedones3, or skin pores clogged with sebum, bacteria, and dead skin cells.
 (Microcomedones are the precursors to all pimples, so stopping them can make a huge difference.)
 Retinol also exfoliates within the pores, "where slowed dead cell shedding leads to enlarged pore appearance and breakouts," says board-certified dermatologist Loretta Ciraldo, M.D., FAAD.

 After a pimple has come and gone, retinol can help decrease post-breakout scarring as well.
-In addition to exfoliating dead skin cells, retinoid blocks the activity of enzymes behind melanin synthesis, resulting in a more even skin tone.
+In addition to exfoliating dead skin cells, retinoid blocks the activity of enzymes4 behind melanin synthesis, resulting in a more even skin tone.

 If you're new to retinol, consult with your dermatologist first to avoid any irritation, redness, or drying.

 If you have sensitive skin, Maiman says sulfur is a great option for busting under-the-skin pimples since it's less irritating than other acne-fighting ingredients.
 It helps to remove oil from the surface of the skin, and it even helps to prevent blackheads, too.